ta3113ta/ta3113ta/README.md

 ### Hi there 👋
-🌱 I’m a Generalist, Learning and writing blog in medium.
+🌱 I’m a Generalist, Love to learning and writing blog.

 <!--
 **ta3113ta/ta3113ta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.